AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-document.md

 # AddOnSdk.app.document
-Provides access to the methods needed for [importing content](../../guides/develop/index.md#importing-content) to the document and for [exporting content](../../guides/develop/index.md#exporting-content) for export.
+Provides access to the methods needed for [importing content](../../guides/develop/index.md#importing-content) including images, audio and video to the document, and for [exporting content](../../guides/develop/index.md#exporting-content) from the current document.

 ## Import Content Methods
 ### addImage()